DreamReaperLEE/Robee/README.md

 Which tm item I observed is the corresponding operation, tm = 1504257059456 representative is to get the download has been stopped entry.
 Other tm values ​​can be viewed by the corresponding packet

-In python simulation of the web side to send the format of the information, the information obtained to sort, you can get the current download complete the information.
+In python simulation of the web side to send the format of the information, the information obtained to sort, you can get the current download complete the information.<br/>
 Push film trends（film.py）
 -------